dyego-hcb/Node.js-do-Zero-a-Maestria-com-diversos-Projetos/SECOES/SECAO 02/README.md

   - Located in the [Summary](./RESUMO/) folder, providing a detailed summary of the topics covered.

 - **Practical Examples:**
-  - Found in the [Exercise Video Lesson](./EXERCICIOS/EXERCICIO%20VIDEO%20AULA/) folder.
+  - Found in the [Video Exercise](./EXERCICIOS/EXERCICIO%20VIDEO%20AULA/) folder.

 - **Proposed Exercises and Solutions:**
   - Available in the [Proposed Exercise](./EXERCICIOS/EXERCICIO%20PROPOSTO/) folder.